5 Tips to Reduce the Fear of Public Speaking

 If you think about it, fear of public speaking is also a fear of death—an emotional death.
 We feel naked and exposed in front of an audience.
 We think people are going to scrutinize everything we say and do.
 We pressure ourselves to be perfect, or else our self-worth suffers.
 We dread confronting the possibility of rejection.

-Now for the good news, most of us can reduce our anxiety of public speaking and increase our confidence by avoiding a few poor habits, while incorporating some helpful tips.
+Now for the good news, most of us can reduce our anxiety of public speaking and increase our confidence by avoiding a few poor habits, while incorporating some helpful ideas.
 The following are five tips to reducing public speaking nervousness, excerpted from my reference guide (click on title): "Ten Tips for Presentation Confidence and Reducing Nervousness".

 1. Don’t Expect Perfection from Yourself